genotoul-bioinfo/dgenies/src/dgenies/md/doc_run.md

 Allowed extensions: paf, maf

-With the selector at the left, you can choose giving a local file or an URL.
-For a local file, select it by clicking on the button at the right.
+With the selector at the left, you can choose to select a local file or enter an URL.
+For a local file, click on the button at the right to select it.

 {% set puce=puce+1 %}